iraklisspyrou/pinns-tise-3d-woods-saxon-inverse/README.md

 ## Citation

 When using this repository in academic work, cite the associated thesis or publication.
-A formal citation entry can be added here once the paper is available.

 ## License